kibriashuvo/bdp-streaming-analytics/reports/Assignment-3-Design.md

 **Result & Observation the analytics:**

 This analytics computed the most rewarding pick-up location in terms of tip given by the passengers at the end of the rides.
-My streaming analytics was outputting the results considering the rides which took place last 1 hour and the window was sliding every 30 mins.
+My streaming analytics was outputting the results considering the rides which took place in last 1 hour and the window was sliding every 30 mins.
 This output was being stored in the `Redis` store and from there [customer_realtime-view](../code/customer-code/customer_realtime-view.py) app was continously polling the output and sorting the locations according to the defined criterion and then finally producing the output graph.
 The output was continously changing as new results were being published from my steaming analytics.
-Below, I have attached 2 screenshots from the [customer_realtime-view](../code/customer-code/customer_realtime-view.py) app, lef of which shows the output at the beggining and the right one shows the output at end of the 200000<sup>th</sup> event was processed by my streaming analytics service.
+Below, I have attached 2 screenshots from the [customer_realtime-view](../code/customer-code/customer_realtime-view.py) app, left of which shows the output at the beginning and the right one shows the output at end of the 200000<sup>th</sup> event was processed by my streaming analytics service.

 Beginning of the run           |  End of the run :-------------------------:|:-------------------------:
 ![Test](images/testRunRes1.PNG) |  ![Test](images/testRunRes.PNG)

 From, the figure  we can see that, out of all 7 most rewarding locations that was present in initially in the output of the [customer_realtime-view](../code/customer-code/customer_realtime-view.py) app, only location_id **50** remained rewarding till the end of the run.
-It is because, the other locations were not generating that amount of tip at the beginning to make their place in this list.
-But, as time passed and the streaming analytics recieved more and more events the eventually made their way up to the top 7 most popular locations that my customer wanted to see.
+It is because, the other locations (that are present at the right graph) were not generating that amount of tip at the beginning to make their place in this list.
+But, as time passed and the streaming analytics recieved more and more events they eventually made their way up to the top 7 most popular locations that my customer wanted to see.

 It's also interesting to note that even though location_id **79** had higher total tip (around **\$19**) at the beginning, but it eventually lost it's place at the end, where the maximum rewarding location_id is **132** having total tip around **\$11** which is less than what location_id **79** had in first place.
-This serves the purpose of my analytics very well as the drivers are interested to see the most rewarding location in the past hour not for all the rides.
+This serves the purpose of my analytics very well as the drivers are interested to see the most rewarding location in the past hour not for all the rides since beginning of time.
 So, now it would be more sensible for him to go to location number **132**, where as if we had considered the maximum total_tip for the whole 200000 events then the driver would have gone to location_id **79**, which is misleading.
 Because, it is not the most rewarding location in recent times (1 hour).

 **Performance analysis of the test run:**